ekourkchi/inclinet_project/README.md

 ##  5. <a name='Testing'></a>Testing

+10% of the galaxies in our sample have been chosen and left out of the analysis for evaluating the performance of the models.
+The testing images are augmented in the same fashion by following the same recipe we used to prepare the training batches.

 ###  5.1. <a name='ComparingtheRegressionModels'></a>Comparing the Regression Models

 **Predictions vs. Actual measurements**

-We cross compare the evaluated inclinations versus the actual labels.

-To get a better understanding of the model performance, we plot the difference between the evaluated inclinations and the measured values by users ($\Delta i = i_m-i_p$).
+We evaluate the performance of models based on the accuracy of their predictions.
+To better understand the performance of a model, we plot the differences between the evaluated inclinations and the manually measured values, i.e. $\Delta i = i_m-i_p$.
 In Fig. 11, the horizontal axis shows the measured inclinations.
 Each point represents a galaxy in the test sample.

-- **Left Panel:** Predicted values $i_p$, are directly generated by applying the trained network on the test sample.
+- **Left Panel:** Predicted values $i_p$, are directly generated by processing the testing sample through the same network.
 Red solid line displays the results of a least square linear fit on the blue points.
-Evidently, there is an inclination dependent bias that is inclination dependent.
+Some models exhibit an inclination dependent bias that is inclination dependent.
 This bias has been linearly modeled by the red line, which is utilized to adjust the predicted values.
 The slope and intercept of the fitted line are encoded in the `m` and `b` parameters.

-- **Right Panel:** Same as the left panel, with adjusted predictions, $i_{pc}$, that is calculated using $i_{pc}=(i_p+b)/(1-m)$.
+- **Right Panel:** Same as the left panel, but with the adjusted values, $i_{pc}$, that is calculated using $i_{pc}=(i_p+b)/(1-m)$.

 ![Fig11](https://user-images.githubusercontent.com/13570487/135532545-021d74c6-4cfb-49bf-886f-227d096e3bb7.png)

 *Fig. 11: Discrepancy between predictions and actual values for mode 4 with the test sample*

-**Note:** The root mean square of the prediction-measurements differences is ~4o.
+The root mean square of the prediction-measurements differences is ~4o.
 The similar metric is ~2.6o when we compare the measured values of two groups of the human users.
-This means our model performs slightly worse than human, and most of that poor performance is attributed to the outliers and features (like data noise, point sources, stellar spikes, poor images, etc.) with not enough data coverage.
+This means our model performs slightly worse than human, and most of that poor performance is attributed to the outliers and ano,aly features such as data noise, point sources, stellar spikes, poor images, etc. with not enough instances in the data sample to have significant influence on the trained network.

-In a similar way Fig. 12 shows the performance of all models.
-As seen, in almost all cases the prediction bias is at minimum and not that significant.
-Each panel displays the results of a model, and is labeled with the name of the corresponding model.
+In a similar way, Fig. 12 compares the performances of all models.
+As seen, in almost all cases the prediction bias (the slope of the red line) is at minimum and not that significant.
+Each panel displays the results of one model, and is labeled with the name of the corresponding model.
 RMS and MAE denote “Root Mean Square” and “Mean Absolute Error” of the deviations of i about zero.
-At first glance, Model #5 seems to have the best performance, which does not come as a surprise, because it is the most complicated model that we have considered.
-In general, the differences in the performance of different models is not that significant.
+At first glance, Model #5 seems to have the best performance, which does not come as a surprise, because it is the most complicated model, in terms of the number of free parameters.
+In general, the differences in the performances is not that significant.

 ![Fig12](https://user-images.githubusercontent.com/13570487/135532635-2afc04c5-d7b5-43e0-9c6f-25d1c5e62454.png)

 *Fig. 12: The performance of all studied models using the test sample.
-Each panel illustrates the results of a model labeled as `model<n>(m)`, with `<n>` being the model number which can be 4, 5, and 6.  `<m>` denotes the “flavor of the model”.*
+Each panel illustrates the results of a model labeled as `model<n>(m)`, with `<n>` being the model number which can be 4, 5, and 6.  `<m>` denotes the “flavor of the model”, where m=0 stands for a model that is trained utilizing the entire training sample. $m \neq 0$ represent models that have been trained using 67% of the data.*

 ###  5.2. <a name='Visualizingtheoutliers'></a>Visualizing the outliers

 Fig. 13 displays the first 49 galaxy images in the test sample, where the predicted value is far from the actual measurements, i.e. $\Delta i > 10^o$).
-In each panel, cyan label is the galaxy ID in the Principal Galaxy Catalog (PGC), and green and red labels represent the measured and the predicted inclinations.
+In each panel, cyan label is the galaxy ID in the *Principal Galaxy Catalog* (PGC), and green and red labels represent the measured and the predicted inclinations.
 Magenta labels denote the panel numbers.

-We attempt to check out the outliers and see if there is any noticeable similar feature or issues that might cause an issue for the network.
+We attempt to check out the outliers and see if there is any noticeable similar feature or issues that might explain the poor outcome of the network.
 We look for noise levels, significant spikes, very bright stars or anything that might have distracted the network from producing the correct answer.
 Some cases are interesting:

-- In panel #42, the galaxy image has been masked out because the bright center of the galaxy has saturated the center of image.
+- In panel #42, the galaxy image has been masked out because the bright center of the galaxy has saturated the image center.
 - Case #26 is a typical case, where the galaxy image has been projected next to a bright star.
 - Cases like #2, #14, #23, #29, #43 have poor quality images.
-- Case #37 has been ruined in the data reduction process, when the telescope data has been preprocessed.
+- Case #37 has been ruined in the data reduction pipeline, where the telescope images are preprocessed.

 ![Fig13](https://user-images.githubusercontent.com/13570487/135532840-bcfb91f7-8f99-4ed9-ac52-1137e2e68c4c.png)